Use these expert tips for easy ways to save money on a cruise ship reunion and stretch your vacation budget

 Keep an eye out for sales when you’re booking a cruise.
 Leading cruise lines often post their deals on social media as soon as they are available.
 Some even provide their followers advance notice of upcoming special offers.
 Follow your favorite cruise lines and cruise travel agencies on social media and watch for deals.
 Sign up for their e-newsletters as well.
-Group and club memberships can be another good source for saving money on cruise vacations.
+Group and club memberships can be another good source for easy ways to save money on cruise vacations and reunions.

 Cruise lines also occasionally offer guaranteed upgrades at the time of booking.
 The upgrade lets vacationers purchase a lower-priced stateroom with the promise of receiving an upgrade of one to five categories.
 Choosing a guarantee cabin fare provides another opportunity for a free upgrade.
 Only opt for a guarantee cabin if you will be happy with the category you’ve purchased and any potential stateroom in that category.

-Families can save money on a cruise by choosing a “Kids Sail Free” cruise departure.
+There are many ways to save money for families with youngsters including choosing a “Kids Sail Free” cruise ship departure.
 Some cruise lines offer “Kids Sail Free” promotions during the year.
 These deals can save hundreds of dollars on your family’s cruise fare, but they aren’t available on every sailing.
 MSC Cruises features its “Kids Sail Free” promotion on many of its voyages throughout the year.
 Other cruise lines periodically offering these deals during special promotional events include Holland America Line, Norwegian Cruise Line, Royal Caribbean, and the CroisiEurope river cruise line.

 Vacationers are often advised to book early for savings on cruise fares, which usually means paying a deposit six to 18 months before sailing.
 Discounts are also available when booking while onboard your current cruise, as well as during “Wave Season,” which runs from January through March each year.
 Black Friday and Cyber Monday cruise deals can be enticing, too.
 It’s important to keep tabs on the cost of your cruise, even after you’ve booked your voyage.
 In many cases, if the cost of your cruise decreases before your final payment, the cruise line will honor the lower price and give you a reduced cruise fare.
 Check with your travel agent or call the cruise line if you’ve booked directly.

-Cruise lines generally offer excellent shore excursions in cruise ports, but they can be pricey.
-If you’re trying to save money on your family’s cruise, taking a do-it-yourself shore excursion can be best.
+Cruise lines generally offer excellent shore excursions in cruise ship ports, but they can be pricey.
+If you’re looking for easy ways to save money on your family’s cruise, taking a do-it-yourself shore excursion can be best.
 Consider heading to a beach or booking your own shore excursion through an independent tour provider.
 Check the Cruise Critic message boards to see if there’s a Roll Call or a “Meet & Mingle” event available for your sailing.
 These can be excellent sources of information for independent shore excursions and group bookings.

-Discounts and special promotions are generally available throughout each cruise.
-Download your cruise line’s app and check the daily cruise schedule to see what’s available.
-Specials might include discounted Internet packages, free drinks at certain events, souvenir sales, specialty restaurant dining deals, and drink specials at specific bars.
+Discounts and special promotions are generally available throughout each cruise for added ways to save money.
+Download your cruise line’s app and check the daily cruise ship schedule to see what’s available.
+Specials might include discounted internet packages, free drinks at certain events, souvenir sales, specialty restaurant dining deals, and drink specials at specific bars.
 Spa discounts are also offered on some port days.
 Cruise lines may also offer steeply discounted internet packages and specialty dining before your trip to encourage advance purchase.
-Since internet packages can be expensive onboard, some cruise guests save money by opting out and visiting an Internet cafe, resort, or free WiFi hotspot in their cruise ports of call.
+Since internet packages can be expensive onboard, some cruise guests save money by opting out and visiting an internet cafe, resort, or free Wi-Fi hotspot in their cruise ship ports of call.